Imburse-Payments/imburse-payments.github.io/pages/tutorials/creating-a-tenant-api-key.md

 **Note: You will need to store the public and private key values safely as the private key will not be presented again.**

-The newly created `publicKey` and `privateKey` values will be required when you need to aquire a Tenant derived Management Bearer Token.
+The newly created `publicKey` and `privateKey` values will be required when you need to acquire a Tenant derived Management Bearer Token.

 ```json
 {